Rick McIvor: Longhorn career

 McIvor arrived in Austin in 1979, as part of a highly touted class of quarterback recruits and was often considered as a player that could be moved to defense.
 He was also the team's back-up place kicker.
-But blessed with exceptional arm strength, the McIvor showed promise in the 1979 Baylor game when, as a true freshman, he played in place of Donnie Little and threw for 270 yards and so he remained a quarterback.
+But due to having exceptional arm strength, the McIvor showed promise in the 1979 Baylor game when, as a freshman, he played in place of Donnie Little and threw for 270 yards and so he remained a quarterback.

 McIvor's first chance to shine came in the 1979 Texas Tech game when Coach Fred Akers used three quarterbacks to win 14-6.
 McIvor threw the game's only touchdown pass and most of the passing yards for Texas.
 A few weeks later, after backup quarterback Jon Aune moved to defensive back, McIvor replaced Little in the TCU game, when Little left with sore ankles, leading the team on an 80-yard touchdown drive and running the offense for most of the second half.
 His first career start came the next week against Baylor and McIvor played well, throwing for 270 yards, then a Texas record, and 1 touchdown in leading the team to a 13-0 win.
 He started the last two games of the season losing to A&M 13-7 and to Washington in the Sun Bowl 14-7.

 In 1980, he again entered the season as the back-up to Little.
 He saw mop-up action in the 35-0 blowout over Oregon State and came in for relief of Little in losses against SMU and Texas Tech.
 He nearly led the team back from a 24-0 deficit in the Tech game, until he was poked in the eye and had to leave the game.
 He earned the starting job for the Houston game, which they won 15-13, but sat out the next two weeks due to an injury.
 He returned to share quarterback duties with Little for the losses to Baylor and Texas A&M to end the season.
 When Little was injured during the last game of the season, McIvor was again named the starting quarterback for the bowl game, which they again lost, this time to North Carolina in the Bluebonnet Bowl.
 That year, he was the Southwest Conferences highest rated quarterback with a 121.8 rating.